UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 First, install the [Dart SDK](https://dart.dev/get-dart).

-Next install all the Dart dependencies:
+Next install all the Dart dependencies (from the same directory `scadnano` into which the project was cloned by git):

 ```
 pub get